+- 10. Which is not one of the features of IoT devices?

+- a) Remotely controllable

+- b) Programmable

+- c) Can turn themselves off if necessary

+- d) All of the above

-- 10. If the government plans to make a smart school by applying IoT concepts, how can each of the following be implemented in order to transform a school into IoT-enabled smart school?
+- 11. If Government plans to make a smart school by applying IoT concepts, how can each of the following be implemented in order to transform a school into IoT enabled smart school?

 - a) e-textbooks

 - b) Smart boards

-- c) Online Tests
+- c) Online tests

 - d) Wifi sensors on classrooms doors

 - e) Sensors in buses to monitor their location

-- f) Wearables (watches or smart belts) for attendance monitoring.
+- f) Wearables (watches or smart belts) for attendance monitoring

-- 11. Five friends plan to try a startup.
+- 12. Five friends plan to try a startup.
 However, they have a limited budget and limited computer infrastructure.
 How can they avail the benefits of cloud services to launch their startup?

-- 12. Governments provide various scholarships to students of different classes.
+- 13. Governments provide various scholarships to students of different classes.
 Prepare a report on how blockchain technology can be used to promote accountability, transparency and efficiency in distribution of scholarships?

-- 13. How are IoT and WoT related?
+- 14. How IoT and WoT are related?

-- 14. Match the columns:
+- 15. Match the following: